SAC1288/Mission_To_Mars/README.md

 # Mission_To_Mars
 This project utilizes websrcapping to collect data from NASA sites and store and analyze them through MongoDB.
+I used splinter and beautiful soup to do the webscrapping in Jupyter Notebook and then imported the file into VS Code.
+From there, I refactored the code, created a flask app, and an HTML CSS file.
+With these three files and a MongoDB file, I was able to pull the scraped data into my own webpage and present a summary of news published by NASA's Mars website.